 Adult learners need the what and the why, otherwise they won’t follow the instructions, and it’s all a waste of time.

 People are busy, and they have a pre-defined view of the world that is nearly impenetrable.
 All of us are guilty of putting things in boxes in our heads and thinking that the way things are is pretty good.
 When you combine being busy with the belief that the way things are is pretty good, the result is a wall of resistance.
 The stronger the belief that the way things are currently done is pretty good, the stronger that wall will be.
 The learning process needs to actually interrupt people enough that they listen to the why.
-If we can get to the point that people understand why this new process or tool is better, we create an opportunity to show them a new way.
+If we get to the point where people understand why this new process or tool is better, we can create an opportunity to show them a new way.

 Technology is there to make our lives better.
-We live in a world where we are constantly under pressure to work faster, better, because if we don’t do it, the next business will.
+We live in a world where we are constantly under pressure to work faster, better... because if we don’t do it, the next business will.
 The problem is that a lot of the technology out there is not great.
 There’s a great concept in Michael Gerber’s book, which is “you want to work on your business, not in your business.”
 This is not a new concept, but the point is that you shouldn’t do things the way they have always been done.
 The people who will succeed are the ones who interrupt what is working (and this is not a natural thing to do) to go work on their business.
 They will look around and try to see what can be done better.
 Fortunately, there are technologies like Plooto that do help businesses improve their businesses.

 I’m the type of person who wants to try new technologies, but I’m skeptical.
 I want to understand what it is, how it works, and how it integrates with my business within 15 minutes of using it.
 That’s what I would recommend for other businesses.

 Find a bookkeeper that has a track record of driving success and growth for the business.
 How do you find this person?
-Find a business that is thriving, and they will refer you.
-Don’t ask about what they are going to charge you.
+Find another business that is thriving, and they will refer you.
+Don’t ask what they are going to charge you.
 Bookkeepers are one of the most important pieces in the business.
 If businesses don’t have their books handled impeccably, their growth will be stymied.

 Pure Bookkeeping is the brainchild of Debbie Roberts, a long-time bookkeeper based in Australia.
 Debbie had been a bookkeeper for 20 years, but she wanted the flexibility and freedom of being her own boss.
 She decided to start her own business and launched to great success, getting many clients right away.
 However, within 18 months she found that she was working more hours and making less money because she was cleaning up the messy records that other bookkeepers had left behind.
 She had trouble expanding and outsourcing work because she was unsure that she could find talent that upheld her high standards.